YujunOh/YujunOh/markdown.md

 ~~Heading~~

 <!-- Quote -->
-> I won't forget to code my dream.
+> Quote

 <!-- Bullet list -->
-Fruits:
+Lists :
 * :

 `hey`

 ```
-Have you been to Daegu?
+Have you been to *
 ```

 >Think from a common-sense point of view

-> Self-objectification
+>

-- You
+- A
-- I
+- A
-- Seoul
+- A
-- Daejeon
+- B
-- Daegu
+- C
-- Gwangju
+- D

 Numbers:
 1. first